kraklin/elm-debug-transformer/README.md

 Note: You might need to refresh the page first time you open Console panel with existing logs - custom formatters are applied only to newly printed console messages.

+## Credits

+This would probably not see the light of the day without [Matt Zeunert](https://github.com/mattzeunert) and his [blogpost](https://www.mattzeunert.com/2016/02/19/custom-chrome-devtools-object-formatters.html) about writing custom formatters.
+Thank you!